Chapter 9 Git and Github

 branches: repos can exist in different versions, “branches”

-Other terminology, commit, merge, rebase, push/pull: see below
+Other terminology: stage, commit, push/pull: see below

-9.5 Checklist
+9.5 Exercises

 Git and github are fundamental tools which will be relevant for collaborating on reliable computational projects, but it is not essential you master the full range of capabilities they offer for this module.